NorskRegnesentral/shapr/cran-comments.md

 # Patch release, shapr 0.2.2

 * Patch to fix failing CRAN-tests on R-devel due to changed behavior of `attach()`: Fixed by changing how we simluate adding a function to .GlobalEnv in the failing test.
 Actual package not affected.
+* Exports also get_model_specs.default as per the following NOTE from initial CRAN submission 'Apparent methods for exported generics not registered: get_model_specs.default'

 ## Test environments